 In our directed search model, unemployed workers choose the type of job they want to apply for in each period among a set of posted offers.
-They know that the job-finding rate, λ , depends on their selectivity, i.e. is decreasing in the value function of being employed V, and is increasing in search effort, s.
+They know that the job-finding rate, $\lambda$ , depends on their selectivity, i.e. is decreasing in the value function of being employed V, and is increasing in search effort, s.
 For now, we assume workers live hand-to-mouth.
-In this case, the value of being unemployed, denoted by U, is given by where u(.) is the flow utility of consuming benefit b(t), $\psi(s)$ the disutility of search, t the time since layoff and β the discount factor.
+In this case, the value of being unemployed, denoted by U, is given by where u(.) is the flow utility of consuming benefit b(t), $\psi(s)$ the disutility of search, t the time since layoff and $\beta$ the discount factor.
 Note that jobs can differ in many dimensions.
-If we assume that jobs differ only on one dimension, e.g. wage, selectivity is equivalent to choosing a target wage, w^{τ} .
+If we assume that jobs differ only on one dimension, e.g. wage, selectivity is equivalent to choosing a target wage, $w^{\tau}$ .

-$$U(t) = \max{\substack{V,s\\\lambda = E(V,s,t)}} \lambda V + (1-\lambda) \left(u\left(b\left(t\right)\right) + \beta U\left(t+1\right) \right) - \psi\left(s\right),\tag{3}$$
+$$U(t) = \max{\substack{V,s\\\lambda = E(V,s,t)}} \lambda V + (1-\lambda) \left( u\left(b\left(t\right)\right) + \beta U\left(t+1\right) \right) - \psi\left(s\right),\tag{3}$$

-Similar to McCall's random search model, this is a partial equilibrium framework.12
+Similar to McCall's random search model, this is a partial equilibrium framework.

-12Similar partial-equilibrium directed-search models are rarely used (for the only example that we are aware of see Baily (1978)).
-The focus of the literature on directed search has been the frictional unemployment created by the lack of coordination among the unemployed (Montgomery (1991), Moen (1997), and Shimer (1996)).
+&lt;sup>12Similar partial-equilibrium directed-search models are rarely used (for the only example that we are aware of see Baily (1978)).
+The focus of the literature on directed search has been the frictional unemploy-

 However, our setting is the polar opposite to random search models with respect to the information available about vacancies: here the agent applies to a specific known job, whereas in McCall she draw a random vacancy.
-The directed-search model thus matches the empirical fact that job-seekers often accept the first offer they receive.13 In reality, job advertisements do indicate wage ranges or other information about job quality.
+The directed-search model thus matches the empirical fact that job-seekers often accept the first offer they receive.
+In reality, job advertisements do indicate wage ranges or other information about job quality.
 Unemployed workers apply for jobs, but they do not have a fixed minimum acceptable wage.
 The target wage is thus real, whereas reservation wage is merely a "theoretical construct ... not observed in the data" (Cox and Oaxaca (1990)).
-This leads us to believe that the target wage should be easier to measure than the reservation wage.14 From a theoretical perspective, a random search model would deliver similar results as presented here, but our target-wage model has the advantage of being more tractable (see online Appendix A3).
+This leads us to believe that the target wage should be easier to measure than the reservation wage.
+From a theoretical perspective, a random search model would deliver similar results as presented here, but our target-wage model has the advantage of being more tractable (see online Appendix A3).

 Two sources of duration dependence are incorporated in the agent's maximization problem (3).
-The job-finding rate can vary over the unemployment spell, namely $\lambda = E(V, s, t)$.
-This is a reduced form modeling of decreasing job opportunities, which we refer to as structural duration dependence.15 Duration dependence can also be caused by the UI system if the benefit level is a function of time, b(t).
+The job-finding rate can vary over the unemployment spell, namely $\lambda = E(V, s, t)$ .
+This is a reduced form modeling of decreasing job opportunities, which we refer to as structural duration dependence.
+Duration dependence can also be caused by the UI system if the benefit level is a function of time, b(t).
 In practice, this is almost always the case given that most UI systems have a limited benefit duration.